-Data, data, data…That’s all we’re hearing about nowadays.
+Data, data, data … that’s all we’re hearing about nowadays.
 Big Data, data mining, data scientists and the like appear at the top of Google searches and blog headlines more than ever before, and with good reason.
 The business leaders of today, in every industry, have discovered how to use their data to its fullest potential.
 So, what are business intelligence tools and what business intelligence systems are available now anyway?
 Understanding different types of business intelligence tools is now more attainable than ever.

 There are six million ways to BI… at least, that’s our (very) rough estimate.
 And the different types of BI reports are almost as numerous as the uses for BI.
-What you can do with your data and good BI tools is limited by one simple barrier: your creativity.
+What you can do with your data and a good BI system is limited by one simple barrier: your creativity.
 You can aggregate user data to provide product recommendations, similar to Amazon.
 Or, you can identify your company’s peak revenue times.
 You can also find the ROI of your CRM.
 Or track employee retention.
-Point is: with BI software, you should never feel limited by what you can do.
+Point is: with various types of BI tools, you should never feel limited by what you can do.

 A Quick Note on Data Governance